 “My sheep listen to my voice; I know them, and they follow me.” -John 10:27 (NIV)

-Sometimes it’s hard to find time to infuse truth into the morning routine, but with countless Bible apps and online resources, it’s now more possible than ever to play a Christian podcast , to listen to the Bible or to hear sermons while on the road or commuting.
+Sometimes it’s hard to find time to infuse truth into the morning routine, but with countless Bible apps and online resources, it’s now more possible than ever to play a Christian sermon, to listen to the Bible and to hear biblical messages while on the road or commuting.